 Extension of deadline

-Due to the Covid-19 crisis, it will now be possible to submit your master thesis registration forms as PDFs per email.
+Due to the Covid-19 crisis, please now submit your master thesis registration forms as PDFs per email.
 Please remember to obtain the signatures of your supervisors before submitting to the exam office, this, of course, should be done per email.

 The following fact sheet provides information regarding the formalities to be observed when submitting your thesis: